Master’s program scheduled to start in April 15, 2014.

 This program awards a University Master’s Diploma in Social and Collaborative Housing.

-It grants 60 credit units certified by the Politecnico di Milano Design School and recognized throughout Europe.
+The Master grants 60 CFU, equivalent to 60 ECTS.
 Attendance is mandatory for a total of not less than 75% of scheduled activities.